Vu2n/DC-Mod-Handler/README.md

 mod="SampleMod.dll"
 ```

-For Lua mods, use `.lua` extension for the mod field and include Lua scripts accordingly.
+For Lua mods, use `.Lua` extension for the mod field and include Lua scripts accordingly.

 ### 🚀 Loading Your Mod